nikolasburk/nextjs-saas-starter/README.md

 This command is interactive and will prompt you to:

-1. Log in to the Prisma Console
+1. Log in to the [Prisma Console](https://console.prisma.io).
-1. Select a **region** for your Prisma Postgres instance
+1. Select a **region** for your Prisma Postgres instance.
-1. Give a **name** to your Prisma project
+1. Give a **name** to your Prisma project.

-Once the command has terminated, copy the Database URL from the terminal output.
-You'll need it in the next step when you configure your `.env` file.
+Once the command has terminated, copy the **Database URL** from the terminal output.
+You'll need it in the next step when you configure your database connection.

 ## Running Locally